The p-adic Gross-Zagier formula on Shimura curves: Introduction

-gives $\vol([T], d^{\circ}t)\in \Q^{\times}$.
-We also use the regularised integration $\int^{*}_{[T]}$ and regularised average $\dashint_{[T]}$ of \cite[\S 1.6.7]{yzz} to integrate functions on $T(\A)$ which are not necessarily invariant under $Z(\A)$.
-For functions which factor through $T(\A)/T(F_{\infty})$ and are locally constant there, the regularised integration reduces to a finite sum and, when using the measure $d^{\circ }t$, makes sense for functions taking $p$-adic values as well.
+Note in particular that for functions which factor through a compact quotient of $G(F)\bks G(A)$ and are locally constant there, the regularised integration reduces to a finite sum and, when using $\Q$-valued measures such as the measure $d^{\circ }t$ on $T$, it makes sense for functions taking $p$-adic values as well.